lengri/riserfit/README.md

 __riserfit__ is a Python package for analyzing and dating fluvial terrace risers.
 It provides functions and classes to pre-process data from GNSS recordings and DEMs, calculate diffusion ages, and compare those ages against cosmogenic nuclide (or other) ages.

+Detailed code documentation and some basic tutorials are available on [Read the Docs](https://riserfit.readthedocs.io/en/latest/) (WIP).

 ## Installation

 To install this package in its own virtual environment on Windows, type